 - Traditional banking often lacks fit: Commercial lenders struggle to accommodate contingency fee timelines and case inventory.

-- Bold moves require capital strategies with financing flexibility: Opening new offices, investing in marketing, and expanding staff became possible through strategic capital.
+- Bold moves require financing flexibility: Opening new offices, investing in marketing, and expanding staff are possible with strategic capital.

 - Find partners who know your business: Working with a bank that understands trial law accelerates decision-making and reduces friction.